llloic11/primenet/README_primenet.txt

 If everything is right, the result should be a non-empty worktodo.ini file and you can launch Mlucas.

 Then, if you have an always-on or even occasionally-on internet connection, you can run primenet.py as a daemon so that worktodo and result are automatically updated and progress regularly send to mersenne.org.
-The command line to use is the following:
+One easy way to run command in daemon mode is to use nohup like this:
-	$ ./primenet.py -d
+	$ nohup ./primenet.py -d &
-Use whatever method is the best for you to run a daemon, like nohup.
-If you don't know how to do, you should try the systemd method described below.
+But you can use whatever method is the best for you to run a daemon.
+Beside nohup, the systemd method is described below.

 Several options can be usefull to adapt the primenet.py behavior: o -T to chose the worktype (double-check LL by default)